ircam-ismm/sc-loader/README.md

 # sc-loader

-Load `AudioBuffer` in Node.js and the Browser with a unified interface
+Load `AudioBuffer` in Node.js (cf. [node-web-audio-api](https://www.npmjs.com/package/node-web-audio-api)) and the Browser with a unified interface

 ## Install